-Stakeholder Issue AEMC Response Energy Australia The problem has a material market impact.
+Stakeholder Issue AEMC response provide for the criterion to be established by AEMO following consultation with industry participants. sources may arise, at present the identified problem has only occurred at connection points that display particular energy generation and consumption patterns.
+The Commission considers that new problem connection points should be dealt with as they arise, and do not currently warrant including less specificity in the Rules.
+Energy Australia The problem has a material market impact.
 This is caused by the inaccurate MLF lowering the spot price in the region, resulting in under recovery of intra-regional residues.
 The Commission agrees that the issue is material and that it has an impact on the setting of efficient RRPs.
 Energy Australia Time weighting approach to calculating MLFs is inefficient The Commission agrees that time weighting is an inefficient approach.
 Energy Australia Primary impact of identified problem is that cheapest Generation is not always dispatched.
 That is, a more expensive form of Generation may appear cheaper and is dispatched ahead of cheaper Generation with a more accurate MLF.
 The Commission agrees that a potential consequence of the identified problem is dispatch inefficiency.
 Energy Australia Uncertainty of TUoS charges caused by changes in intra-RR can impact on consumption and investment decisions of larger transmission and distribution connected customers The Commission agrees that the identified problem may cause uncertainty amongst customers Energy Australia Dynamic loss factors would create additional administration costs, due to complexities of calculation and implementation.
 The Commission agrees that dynamic loss factors would result in increased costs and complexities and do not represent the optimal solution to the identified problem.
-Energy Australia Dual connection points would require a modification to the NER and would also create additional participant costs.
-The Commission agrees that dual connection points would create significant additional costs and do not represent the optimal solution to the identified problem.
-Origin Energy Recommend that AEMO utilise more than 1 years worth of data in determining whether a connection The Commission considers that the existing arrangements under the FLLF Methodology provides adequate opportunity for provision of